Jackson’s Chameleon Care Sheet

 Jackson’s chameleons (Trioceros jacksonii) are 7-14” long, diurnal, arboreal lizards native to the mountains of Kenya and Tanzania.
 They prefer a montane forest habitat with cool air, foggy nights, and lots of trees.

 Jackson’s chameleons are generally bright green with a darker green pattern, but exact color and pattern depend on the individual, based on factors like subspecies, sex, mood, and even local temperature.
 Contrary to popular myth, chameleons don’t change color for camouflage — they actually do it to communicate!
-Another way to identify Jackson’s chameleons is by their unique horns.
-Males have three, while females will have fewer or none at all.

 Jackson’s chameleons are not easy animals to keep as pets, despite their ready availability in the pet trade.
 They are very sensitive to poor care, and get sick easily.
 However, when properly housed, then can be rewarding pets that live up to 9 years.

-Minimum terrarium size for Jackson’s chameleons
+Recommended terrarium size for Jackson’s chameleons

 Housing multiple Jackson’s chameleons in the same enclosure is not recommended.